bcnmy/biconomy-client-sdk/examples/CREATE_AND_USE_A_BATCH_SESSION.md

 };

 const txs = [nftMintTx, transferTx];
-const leafIndex = [1, 0]; // The order of the txs from the sessionBatch
+const leafIndexex = [1, 0]; // The order of the txs from the sessionBatch

 const { wait: sessionWait } = await smartAccountWithSession.sendTransaction(
   txs,
   withSponsorship,
   {
     txs,
-    leafIndex,
+    leafIndex: leafIndexex,
-    store, // Storage client, full Session or smartAccount address if using default storage chain
+    store: "DEFAULT_STORE", // Storage client, full Session or smartAccount address if using default storage chain
   },
 );